 Button only Default setting.
-Uses the power button to power

-on the system.

-Hot Key Select the function key you would like to use to

-power-on the system in the "Hot Key Power On"

-field.

-Mouse Move Move the PS/2 mouse to wake up the system.
-Mouse Click Click the PS/2 mouse to wake up the system.
+Uses the power button to power on the system.
+Password When this option is selected, set the password you would like to use to power-on the system in the "KB Power On Password" field.
+Hot Key When this option is selected, select the function key you would like to use to power-on the sys- tem in the "Hot Key Power On" field.
+MS Move&Click When this option is selected, move and click the mouse to power-on the system.
 Any Key Press any key to power-on the system.

-Keyboard 98 Press the "wake up" key of the Windows® 98 com-

-patible keyboard to power-on the system.
+Keyboard 98 When this option is selected, press the "wake up" key of the Windows® 98 compatible keyboard to power-on the system.